-- (2) If one or more obstacles are the determining factor of an obstacle clearance altitude/height, those obstacles shall be identified. - (3) The elevation of the top of obstacles shall be shown to the nearest (next higher) metre or foot.
+- (2) If one or more obstacles are the determining factor of an obstacle clearance altitude/height, those obstacles shall be identified. - (3) The elevation of the top of obstacles shall be shown to the nearest (next higher) metre or foot. - (4) The heights of obstacles above a datum other than mean sea level (see part (3) above) shall be shown.
+When shown, they shall be given in parentheses on the chart.

-- (4) The heights of obstacles above a datum other than mean sea level (see part (3) above) shall be shown.
-When shown, they shall be given in parentheses on the chart. - (5) When the heights of obstacles above a datum other than mean sea level are shown, the datum shall be the aerodrome elevation except that, at aerodromes having an instrument runway (or runways) with a threshold elevation more than 2 m (7 ft) below the aerodrome elevation, the chart datum shall be the threshold elevation of the runway to which the instrument approach is related. - (6) Where a datum other than mean sea level is used, it shall be stated in a prominent position on the chart. - (7) Where an obstacle free zone has not been established for a precision approach runway Category I, this shall be indicated. - (8) Obstacles that penetrate the visual segment surface (VSS) shall be identified on the chart.
+- (5) When the heights of obstacles above a datum other than mean sea level are shown, the datum shall be the aerodrome elevation except that, at aerodromes having an instrument runway (or runways) with a threshold elevation more than 2 m (7 ft) below the aerodrome elevation, the chart datum shall be the threshold elevation of the runway to which the instrument approach is related. - (6) Where a datum other than mean sea level is used, it shall be stated in a prominent position on the chart. - (7) Where an obstacle free zone has not been established for a precision approach runway Category I, this shall be indicated. - (c) Prohibited, restricted and danger areas